 800-Year-old trees are at risk, help save Tongass National Forest

 Do you know the name of the largest national forest in the United States?
-It is the Tongass National Forest and it is situated in southeastern Alaska, in what is called the Panhandle.
+It is the Tongass National Forest, and it is situated in southeastern Alaska, in what is called the Panhandle.
 Why am I asking you this question?.
-It is because today,10th of September of 2019 I got a newsletter from Sierra Club which entailed some disturbing news.
+It is because today,10th of September 2018 I got a newsletter from Sierra Club which entailed some disturbing news.

 Destructive forces at work

 The Trump administration wants to make a deal with Alaskan authorities to open up Tongass for logging and road construction.
 It is amazing at what speed the destructive forces of this administration operates.
 Remember Bears Ears and the Grand Staircase-Escalante?
 Ancient sites, huge fossil findings, and nature on the whole with all its right full inhabitants to be destroyed.
 Then came the idea of starting to drill on most of the U.S. coast.

 Hearing about these awful issues, I feel our planet would be much better off without us.
 Humanity is a destructive species with an alarming capacity of ruining beautiful and valuable things.
 Then again, there are many people who do care about Mother Earth.
 These people plant trees, collect the plastic from our oceans or find solutions to give clean drinking water to millions of people worldwide.

 To me, it seems an ongoing battle between good and bad.
 Let us hope good will win in the end before we have destroyed our habitat.

 I would like to tell you a bit about the history of the Tongass National Forest.
 2 important bits of data before I start.